Hap-Map/HapMap/reports/week4-report.md

 ## Progress & Issues
 We each worked on our respective front-end and back-end tasks.
 We currently have a fully setup working environment for our application implementation as well as a polished UI through Figma.
 The frontend is currently implementing the various pages and has the basic skeleton programmed, and the backend is currently exploring the APIs to be used.
+- Everyone has their environment set up
+- Implemented basic layout of all the pages on Flutter
+- ImplementedTypeAhead Searchbar (only provides hard-code suggestions currently)
+- Not yet decided on the theme and colors of the application, but we know we intend to use visual accessibility friendly colors.

 ## Next Steps
 We plan on finishing the basic layout of our app within flutter (i.e. transfer our Figma design's buttons, text, etc.) and start implementing various functions.
 For the backend, we hope to get some workable data which we can test with our functions once they are implemented.
+- Work on integrating the Places Autocomplete API for our suggestions
+- Decide on and develop consistent styles, themes, icon(s) for our app
+- Add speech-to-text for audio input
+- Add widgets/text to the remaining pages

 # Team Contributions